-© Australian Institute of Health and Welfare 2024 This product, excluding the AlHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
+© Australian Institute of Health and Welfare 2024 This product, excluding the AIHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
 Excluded material owned by third parties may include, for example, design and layout, images obtained under licence from third parties and signatures.
 We have made all reasonable efforts to identify and label material owned by third parties.
-You may distribute, remix and build on this website's material but must attribute the AlHW as the copyright holder, in line with our attribution policy.
+You may distribute, remix and build on this website's material but must attribute the AIHW as the copyright holder, in line with our attribution policy.
 The full terms and conditions of this licence are available at https://creativecommons.org/licenses/by/4.0/.
 Enquiries relating to copyright should be addressed to info@aihw.gov.au.
 Enquiries or comments on the METEOR metadata or download should be directed to the METEOR team at meteor@aihw.gov.au.
-Dwelling-number of untenantable vacancies Identifying and definitional attributes Metadata item type: Data Element Concept METEOR identifier: 662941 Registration status: Housing assistance, Standard 30/08/2017 Definition: The number of vacancies in a dwelling due to the dwelling being in an unsuitable state of repair or condition for a tenant.
+Dwelling-major redevelopment indicator Identifying and definitional attributes Metadata item type: Data Element Concept METEOR identifier: 662990 Registration status: Housing assistance, Standard 30/08/2017 Definition: An indicator of whether a dwelling has undergone major redevelopment to improve its condition or restore it to its former condition.
+Object Class attributes Identifying and definitional attributes Object class: Dwelling Definition: A structure or a discrete space within a structure intended for people to live in or where a person or group of people live.

-Object Class attributes

-Identifying and definitional attributes

-Object class: Dwelling

-Definition: A structure or a discrete space within a structure intended for people to live in or

-where a person or group of people live.